starb0red/VM-Detector/README.md

 # VM-Detector
 A dotnet VM/Virtual Machine/Virtrualization detector that uses basic techniques to see if you're using a VM.
+(Windows support only right now)

 # Current Trace Techniques
 <p>-Process checks test</p>